Top Juvenile Criminal Defense Attorney in Miami, FL

 If the offense is a serious crime, the police may issue a formal arrest, and the prosecutor may file formal charges, in which case it will go to juvenile court.
 Typically, the youth is to be presented in front of the judge within 24 hours of arraignment, and the judge will hear the case from the prosecutor and defense attorney.

-Minors are not subjected to a trial by jury; however, delinquent cases are typically approached in a holistic way, taking one’s family situation into account, learning about the offender’s background and prior incidents to rule an appropriate punishment.
+Minors are not subjected to a trial by jury; however, delinquent cases are typically approached in a holistic way, taking one’s family situation into account, and learning about the offender’s background and prior incidents to rule an appropriate punishment.
 Based on all these factors, the case can be settled in a few different ways.

-• Diversion program where the case is diverted, but the court oversees the minor’s punishment, typically rehab, counseling, community service, or restitution.
+- Diversion program where the case is diverted, but the court oversees the minor’s punishment, typically rehab, counseling, community service, or restitution.
 Formal charges are sometimes dropped if an agreement is reached for another form of punishment.

 Contact Experienced Juvenile Defense Lawyers at Smith & Eulo

 Minor’s dealing with juvenile charges can suffer an emotionally exhausting, stressful, and traumatic experience.
-We’re here to make sure your legal case goes as smoothly and stress free as possible.
+We’re here to make sure your legal case goes as smoothly and stress-free as possible.